 Amalienborg Palace is the home of the royal family and most people agree it is the most beautiful square in Copenhagen.

-Originally the palace was built in the middle of the 1700s by four nobles.
+Originally the palace was built in the middle of the 1700s by four noble families.
 The royal family bought the buildings in 1794 when Christiansborg Palace burnt down.

 The royal family and the tourists at the square are protected by the Royal Life Guard.
 Do not get too close to them.
 They carry live ammunition and you must keep a respectful distance.
 It is the oldest regiment in Denmark and one of the toughest and most disciplined in the Danish Army.
 Their history goes back to the 1600’s and they have fought in every war since then including the second world war, Iraq and Afghanistan.
 One branch of the regiment protects the royal family at their palaces.
 You will notice that their boots and equipment is always shining as they take great honor in their appearance.

-King Frederick V required the noble men who built the palace to raise a statue of himself in the middle of the square.
+King Frederik V required the noble men who built the palace to raise a statue of himself in the middle of the square.
 It took the famous French sculptor Saly 14 years to finish the statue and it was more expensive than the four mansions put together.
 It is considered a master piece by people interested in statues.

 The Marble Church

-Construction of the spectacular rococo-style Marble Church, also started in the middle of the 1700’s, but stood as a ruin for almost 150 years, until it was purchased by a Danish business man, who finished the construction and gave it back to the state in return for building rights.
+Construction of the spectacular rococo-style Marble Church, also started in the middle of the 1700’s, but stood as a ruin for almost 150 years, until it was purchased by a Danish business man, who finished the construction and gave it back to the state.
 The dome is the largest in Scandinavia.

 The Amalie Garden between the harbour and Amalienborg was a gift from the owner of the Mærsk shipping company to the city of Copenhagen.
-Before the garden was established in 1983, the area was used for a shipyard and later a port terminal with a direct line sailing Danish emigrants to America.
+Before the garden was established in 1983, the area was used as a shipyard and later a port terminal with a direct line sailing Danish emigrants to America.